Koka/css-paged-media-tutorial/docs/source/tools.rst

 * Personal rating:

-  * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing
+  * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine.
+  * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing.
+Images and CSS must be placed on a (public) server for Docraptor to pick them up or they must be embedded with the HTML using data URIs (https://css-tricks.com/data-uris/).
+My recommendation to Docraptor: provide an API for accepting a self-contained ZIP archive containing the HTML source and all related resources like images, CSS, fonts etc. instead of differenciating between source input and resources.
   * Pricing is based on conversion volume and appears reasonable.
 Not sure when a self-hosted version of some other professional converter is cheaper when a self-hosted version of some other professional converter is cheaper and the better option in the long run).
-    See their `TCO calculator <http://docraptor.com/tco>`_ (however TCO are only one factor out of many for making technical decisions).
+See their `TCO calculator
+    <http://docraptor.com/tco>`_ (however TCO are only one factor out of many
+    for making technical decisions).